EconLuca/econluca.github.io/_pages/about.md

 Welcome to my personal website, nice to see you on here! 😇

-My name is **Luca David** and I am a graduate student 👨🏼‍🎓 in Economics at the University of Tübingen 🇩🇪 and the Università degli studi di Pavia 🇮🇹.
+My name is **Luca David** and I am a research assistant and Ph.D. student 👨🏼‍🎓 in Applied Microeconomics with special focus on Behavioral, Experimental and Sports Economics at the Ulm University🇩🇪.

 On this blog-like website you can find out more about myself, especially about my work, my academic interests and a bit of my normal life.